lazdotdigital/bluepencil/README.md

 ### Installation

 Installing addons is very simple.
 All files located at `ADDONS_PATH` loaded and executed.
 To install one, simply drop it into the directory.
-There are two default addons, avaliable in the `./addons` directory. `ADDONS_PATH` is set to this by default.
-They are as follows:

-1. `close-braces.js` automatically closes curly braces (`{}`), returning your cursor to the middle of them.
-2. `skip-brace.js` automatically skips over `}` if `{` is to the left of it.

 ### Default Addons

 There are two default addons, usable by setting the `ADDONS_PATH` environment variable to `./addons`.
 I suggest putting the rest of your addons in this directory, too.
 Feel free to move it if necessary.
+They are as follows:

+1. `close-braces.js` automatically closes curly braces (`{}`), returning your cursor to the middle of them.
+2. `skip-brace.js` automatically skips over `}` if `{` is to the left of it.

 ### Writing Addons